el-bob-o/FFXIAddons-1/voidwatch/readme.md

     When loaded on a character a settings file will be created for that specific character. when setting the 'altdelay' be sure to use a unique number (between 0 and 5, inclusive) for each character.

+As of now the delay only affects opening the chest.
+If multiple characters are attempting to buy cells from the Voidwatch npc at the same time you will still get conflicts.